clu-ling/py-processors/docs/example.md

 # Keeping the server running

-By default, `py-processors` will attempt to shut down the server whenever an API instance goes out of scope (ex. your script finishes or you exit the interpreter).
+If you've launched the server via `java`, `py-processors` will by default attempt to shut down the server whenever an API instance goes out of scope (ex. your script finishes or you exit the interpreter).

 If you'd prefer to keep the server alive, you'll need to initialize the API with `keep_alive=True`: